calebtuttle/wtf-docs/source/index.html.md

 WTF contracts are currently deployed on Gnosis Chain.
 See the [contract addresses section](#contract-addresses) for the full list of contract addresses.

 Each contract exposes functions to query user data.

+Note: The following code snippets are Solidity, not JavaScript.

 ## IdentityAggregator.getAllAccounts(address user)